Your worst travel nightmare!

 When it comes to your health and wellbeing, listening to your gut isn’t a cliché.
 Be prepared!

-Detox before and after your trip
+Cleanse before and after your trip

 Before leaving, your gut should be buzzing with good bacteria.
 They are the best barriers between you and harmful infections.
 One month prior to departure, start on a course of A.Vogel Molkosan and probiotics to prep your gut.
-After your trip, an easy 15-day detox can help give your tummy a little R&R of its own.
+After your trip, an easy 15-day cleanse can help give your tummy a little R&R of its own.
 In the morning prepare a 1.5L bottle of water, mixed with 45 drops of Boldocynara, 45 drops of Stinging Nettle and a tbsp. of Molkosan to drink throughout the day.